Military career of Napoleon: Battle record summary

 By Dresden, Napoleon's army was inferior to the allied Austrian, Russian and Prussian armies in terms of quality due to the great depletion of manpower during the earlier wars, but he quickly and unexpectedly arrived with reinforcements into the fortified city from the east (where he chased another allied army), smashed the twice-superior allied forces by counterattacking and inflicting relatively monstrous casualties.
 Thus a brilliant tactical victory was achieved.

 Lodi, Mount Tabor, Jena (Auerstedt is Marshal Davout's achievement) and Ligny are also examples of strong famous victories won by Napoleon on a battlefield.
-In the First Italian campaign (1796–1797), Napoleon's army splits two opposing armies, creating a central gap between them, and crushes individual forces in dozens of battles, knocking Piedmont out of the war, and then Austria.
+In the First Italian campaign (1796–1797), Napoleon's army splits two opposing armies, creating a central gap between them, and crushes individual forces in dozens of battles, knocking Piedmont out of the war, and then Austria – all despite the deplorable material support and poor disposition of the army he had initially inherited.
 In the Ulm campaign, Napoleon's superior, newly formed corps encircle and destroy an entire army.
 In the Six Days' campaign, he takes advantage of the dispersed enemy army, which outnumbers him twice as much, and strikes at the battles of Champaubert, Montmirail, Château-Thierry and Vauchamps; the enemy army loses more than half its strength.
+At Montmirail and Château-Thierry battles, Napoleon made active use of the Old Guard, "the elite of the elite", as well; but only one of its battalions was involved at Vauchamps.
+Vauchamps is a small engagement compared to Napoleon's other impressive victories, but the ratio of forces to casualties, the conditions, and the methods under which this victory was achieved render it a masterpiece of tactical execution.
 Napoleon had a similar campaign to the Six Days' in his career as well, the "four-day campaign," during which his army with quick maneuvers divided the Austrian army into two parts and confidently defeated it 4 times in 4 days, namely, at Teugen-Hausen, Abensberg, Landshut, and Eckmühl.

 List of battles

 The full list of Napoleon's victories, defeats, and drawn battles is shown in the table below.
 It excludes engagements such as La Maddalena or Heilsberg, where the outcome did not depend directly on Napoleon's actions.
+(Note: At Heilsberg the result was similar to Znaim: Heilsberg ended in an armistice.)